Nemo Aurora Highrise 4P Tent

 The Nemo Aurora Highrise 4 is new in Nemo’s lineup for 2022, and after reading through the spec sheet, we couldn’t resist picking it up to include in our big camping tent field test this year.
 A four-person camping tent that’s tall enough to stand up in, genuinely large enough for four campers to share, has outstanding material quality, and two nice big exterior vestibules?
 Who wouldn’t be interested?

 We’re happy to report that after spending a long weekend in the Nemo Aurora Highrise 4, it delivers on every single one of its promises.
 The interior is spacious, the materials are high quality, and the tent is packed with smart features in typical Nemo fashion.
 The Aurora’s unique frame design, which creates rain-friendly windows while also maximizing interior space, works exactly as advertised, and left us feeling like we were in a shelter much larger than most four person tent.

 Nemo has a penchant for unique innovations like this, which makes perfect sense when you consider the company was founded by an industrial design student back in 2002.
 Since then they’ve gone on to rack up a long list of accolades including “best invention of the year” from Time magazine, the Editor’s Choice award from Rock & Ice magazine, and the best mountaineering tent of the year from Backpacker magazine.

-To offer a fair and unbiased take on the Nemo Highrise Aurora 4, we subjected it to the same field testing standards as every other shelter in our roundup and all things considered, it performed admirably well!
+To offer a fair and unbiased take on the Nemo Highrise Aurora 4, we subjected it to the same field testing methodologies as every other shelter in our roundup, and all things considered, it performed admirably well!